 She has since gone on to live in Oman and the USA, returning to live in The Netherlands in between.
 She is married, has brought up two children, has traveled extensively, worked continuously in the voluntary sector and supported numerous charitable ventures whilst living abroad.

-In 2011 she returned to live in England and has since undergone a short period of rehabilitation at the National Spinal Injuries Centre, Stoke Mandeville.
+In 2010 she returned to live in England and has since undergone two short periods of rehabilitation at the National Spinal Injuries Centre, Stoke Mandeville.

 She set up Focus Forwards early in 2012 as a platform to work from, using her overseas experiences and skills acquired to help support the spinal cord injured community.

-She presently serves on the SIA General Council, their Govering Council and is a Director of SIA Enterprises.
+She presently serves on the SIA Board as Vice Chair and is a Director of SIA Enterprises.

 In April 2013 - October 2014 she was invited to join the James Lind Alliance Spinal Cord Injury Priority Setting Partnership as a patient representative on behalf of the Spinal Injuries Association.